- Module Overview

-Message Panel can display in multiple locations across Jira and Jira Service Management.
+Message Field can display in multiple locations across Jira and Jira Service Management.

 Module Overview